hebrown/doc-templates/templates/howto.md

 ## How-To
-This is a how-to template
+/--This is a how-to template--/